 Check the preview of disconnected mailboxes.

-Congratulations, your recovered mailboxes has been saved at your specified location.
+Click ‘Next’ and ‘OK’ to save recovered mailboxes at your specified location.

 You can import the PST file to the user account and restore the disconnected mailbox.